Ethiopian crash victims want 737 MAX documents from Boeing, FAA

-A week after Lion Air Flight 610 nose-dived into the Java Sea, killing all 189 aboard, the FAA warned airlines that erroneous inputs from an automated flight control system’s sensors could lead the jet to automatically pitch its nose down, but the agency allowed the jets to continue flying.
+A week after Lion Air Flight 610 nose-dived soon after take-off, killing all 189 aboard, the FAA warned airlines that erroneous inputs from an automated flight control system’s sensors could lead the jet to automatically pitch its nose down, but the agency allowed the jets to continue flying.

-Five months later, the same system was blamed for playing a role when ET302 crashed, killing all 157 passengers and crew and prompting a worldwide grounding of the 737 MAX that remains in place.
+Five months later, the same system was blamed when ET302 crashed, killing all 157 passengers and crew and prompting a worldwide grounding of the 737 MAX that remains in place.

 “The decisions to keep those planes in service are key,” Robert Clifford of Clifford Law Offices, which represents families of the Ethiopian crash victims, said at a status hearing before U.S. Judge Jorge Alonso in Chicago.